PeteyChan/SimpleECS/README.md

 * Archetype based = fast component iteration
 * Very simple and easy to use queries

+> **Warning** - This project is a very much a hobby project to learn more about ECS.
+Although it's quite usuable in it's current state, the API is still very much in flux and breaking changes can occur in the future.

 ## Entities
 An Entity is simply an ID that associates a group of components together.
 To create an entity you first need to create a new world,